drupalprojects/signup/README.txt

 each signup-enabled node, this module provides options for sending a notification email to a selected email address upon a new user signup (good for notifying event coordinators, etc.), and a confirmation email to users who sign up.
-When used on event-enabled nodes (with the event.module installed), it can also send out reminder emails to all signups X days before the start of the event (per node setting), and automatically close event signups X hours before their start (general setting).
-Settings exist for restricting signups to selected roles and content types.
+When used on event-enabled nodes (http://drupal.org/project/event) or nodes that have a CCK date field (http://drupal.org/project/date), it can also send out reminder emails to all signups X days before the start of the event (per node setting), and automatically close signups X hours before their start (general setting).
+There are settings for restricting signups to selected roles and content types.

-Support exists for both registered and anonymous users to sign up for events.
+There is support for both registered and anonymous users to sign up.
 Both can receive confirmation and reminder emails, and registered users are also able to cancel their signups and view listings of their current signups.

+There is extensive integration with the Views module (http://druapl.org/project/views), and also support to embed the signup form as a pane using panels (http://druapl.org/project/panels).

 For installation instructions, see INSTALL.txt.